goth-coder/tests-finder/README.md

 # tests-finder
-Lists all test cases in a given repository.
+Lists all test cases in a given repository, saving in the `test_list.txt` file.
 Usage:
 ```
 python find_tests.py /path/to/your/tests